 php artisan make:migration add_profile_completed_to_users_table

-Edit the migration file to use shouldRun()
+Edit the migration file to use shouldRun():

 public function shouldRun(): bool